 There are literally thousands of subcastes in India, often with particular geographical ranges, occupational specializations, and an administrative or corporate structure.
 When Mahâtmâ Gandhi wanted to go to England to study law, he had to ask his subcaste, the Modh Bania, for permission to leave India. ("Bania", means "merchant," and "Gandhi" means "greengrocer" -- from gandha, "smell, fragrance," in Sanskrit -- and that should be enough for a good guess that Gandhi was a Vaishya.)
 Sometimes it is denied that the varn.as are "castes" because, while "true" castes, the jâtis, are based on birth, the varn.as are based on the theory of the gun.as (the "three powers" mentioned in the Gita).
 This is no more than a rationalization: the varn.as came first, and they are based on birth.
 The gun.as came later, and provide a poor explanation anyway, since the gun.a tamas is associated with both twice born and once born, caste and outcaste, overlapping the most important religious and social divisions in the system.
 Nevertheless, the varn.as are now divisions at a theoretical level, while the jâtis are the way in which caste is embodied for most practical purposes.
 Jâtis themselves can be ranked in relation to each other, and occasionally a question may even be raised about the proper varn.a to which a particular jâti belongs.
 As jâti members change occupations and they rise in prestige, a jâti may rarely even be elevated in the varn.a to which it is regarded as belonging.

 The urge to deny that varn.as are "castes" is part of a larger apologetic that we can understand as a project to reform the more disturbing characteristics of traditional Hinduism.
 Given the eternity of the Vedas, it should be, strictly speaking, perplexing why and impossible that they need to be "reformed."
 If it can be denied, however, the morally objectionable practices were ever proper parts of Vedic religion, then we get both reform and eternal truths at the same time.
 Thus, the theory of varn.as was descriptive of individual talents and vocations, not of social station by birth.
 And, since, indeed, things like Untouchability are not even mentioned in sacred texts, such as the Bhagavad Gita, their illegitimacy is self-evident.
-Satî ("suttee") was not a traditional sanctified practice of burning widows, but a desperate measure by women to avoid rape by British soldiers.
+Satî ("suttee") was not a traditional sanctified practice of burning widows, but a desperate measure by women to avoid rape by British soldiers (although, unfortunately, it was observed among the Hindus of Java by the Chinese in 1407).
 "Thugee" was not a plague of murder and terror by devotees of Kâlî but a fiction invented by the British to discredit Hinduism.
 All of this may not seem entirely honest as history; but as a strategy for reform, its point may be sympathetically well taken.
 The habit of such creative interpretation, however, elicites less sympathy when it merely serves a nationalistic mythology, as discussed elsewhere.

 Associated with each varn.a there is a traditional color.
 These sound suspiciously like skin colors; and, indeed, there is an expectation in India that higher caste people will have lighter skin -- although there are plenty of exceptions (especially in the South of India).
 This all probably goes back to the original invasion of the Arya, who came from Central Asia and so were undoubtedly light skinned.
 The people already in India were quite dark, even as today many people in India seem positively black.
 Apart from skin color, Indians otherwise have "Caucasian" features -- narrow noses, thin lips, etc. -- and recent genetic mapping studies seem to show that Indians are more closely related to the people of the Middle East and Europe than to anyone else.
 Because Untouchables are not a varn.a, they do not have a traditional color.
 I have supplied blue, since this is otherwise not found, and it is traditionally used for the skin color of Vis.n.u and his incarnations.
 Chief among those is Kr.s.n.a (Krishna), whose name actually means "black" or "dark," but he is always shown blue rather than with some natural skin color.